 Enlargement of the heart, and the degree of enlargement having been ascertained, it is to be determined whether hypertrophy or dilatation predominate.
 If the enlargement be slight or moderate, it may be a question whether hypertrophy or dilatation exist alone.
 As a rule, if either of these two forms of enlargement exist without the other, it is hypertrophy, for, with rare exceptions, hypertrophy precedes dilatation.
-If the enlargement be very great, as a rule, dilatation predominates, for the capability of hypertrophic increase of size has its limit, and an increase of size beyond this limit must be due to dilatation.
+If the enlargement be very great, as a rule, dilatation predominates, for, the capability of hypertrophic increase of size has its limit, and an increase of size beyond this limit must be due to dilatation.
+The signs denoting, on the one hand, hypertrophy, and, on the other hand, dilatation, relate to the impulses of the heart and to the heart-sounds.

-The signs, denoting on the one hand hypertrophy, and on the other hand dilatation, relate to the impulses of the heart and to the heart-sounds.
-With a moderate enlargement, hypertrophy is to be inferred from an abnormal force of the apex-beat, and an intensification of the systolic sounds, especially the sound of impulsion over the apex.
-With a considerable or great enlargement, if hypertrophy predominate, the apex-beat may be abnormally strong and prolonged, but, as already stated, owing to its blunted form, the beat is sometimes weak and scarcely appreciable; the increased power of the ventricular contractions, representing the hypertrophy, is then to be determined by impulses in the intercostal spaces above the apex.
-These impulses are sometimes present in each intercostal space between the apex and the base, and they are abnormally strong in proportion as hypertrophy predominates.
+With a moderate enlargement, hypertrophy is to be inferred from an abnormal force of the apex-beat, and an intensification of the characters of the first sound over the apex.
+With a considerable or great enlargement, if hypertrophy predominate, the apexbeat may be abnormally strong and prolonged, but, as already stated, owing to its blunted form, the beat is sometimes weak and scarcely appreciable.
+The increased power of the ventricular contractions, representing the hypertrophy, is then to be determined by impulses in the intercostal spaces above the apex.
+These impulses are sometimes present in each intercostal space between the apex and the base; and they are abnormally strong in proportion as hypertrophy predominates.
 Still more marked evidence of hypertrophy is sometimes obtained when the hand is placed over the præcordia; a powerful heaving movement is felt.
-The increased power of the ventricular contractions may, in some cases, be in this way appreciated somewhat as if the heart were held in the hand.
-In cases of considerable or great hypertrophic enlargement, the intensity of the sound of impulsion over the apex is notably increased; it is prolonged, and its booming quality is more marked than in health.
+The increased power of the ventricular contractions may in some cases be in this way appreciated somewhat as if the heart were held in the hand.
+In cases of considerable or great enlargement, the intensity of the first sound, over the apex, is more or less increased; it is prolonged and its booming quality is more marked than in health.
 Not infrequently it is accompanied by a metallic ringing sound, or tinnitus.

-Moderate enlargement by dilatation is characterized by abnormal weakness of the apex-beat and of the systolic sounds over the apex.
+Moderate enlargement by dilatation is characterized by abnormal weakness of the apex-beat, and of the first sound over the apex.
 Cases, however, of simple dilatation are rare.
-If the enlargement be considerable or great, and dilatation predominate, all the impulses are weak, as compared with the cases in which hypertrophy predominates, and the sound of impulsion over the apex is diminished or nil, the feeble, short, mitral valvular sound either supplanting or predominating over the sound of impulsion.
-These points of distinction are marked in proportion as dilatation predominates.
+If the enlargement be considerable or great, and dilatation predominate, all the impulses are weak, as compared with the cases in which hypertrophy predominates, and the first sound over the apex is more or less divested of the characters derived from impulsion; that is, the sound is feeble, short, and valvular.
+These points of distinction are marked in proportion as dilatation preponderates.

 In the great majority of the cases of enlargement of the heart, valvular lesions coexist.
-These coexisting valvular lesions are represented by endocardial murmurs, and they may generally be excluded by the absence of the latter.
+These coexisting valvular lesions are represented by endocardial murmurs, and they are excluded by the absence of the latter.
 In most of the cases in which enlargement exists without valvular lesions, it is associated with either pulmonary emphysema or chronic Bright's disease.